How Big Data in Marketing Shapes the Future of Advertising

 Surfer is one of those tools.
 The software provides numerous features for content creation, such as a keyword research tool, SERP analyzer, SEO audit, and so on.
 One of the key features of this product is the content editor.
 It analyzes your content and scouts the web for the top-performing content from competitors.
 After this in-depth research into your competitors’ content, it provides you with hints on how to make your piece better than others.

 Surfer’s automated content planner

-Previously, we mentioned Jarvis.
+Previously, we mentioned Jasper.
 This AI-based tool writes content for you based on millions of analyzed articles, blog posts, etc. Even though the algorithm might not always produce top-quality texts, it certainly provides inspiration to content specialists who may be experiencing writer’s block.

 Grammarly is yet another powerful solution for content marketers.
 This tool helps you to write mistake-free texts with a simple browser extension.
 The application provides hundreds of grammar and style corrections so you can produce errorless content from the very first draft.
 What’'s more, it helps to maintain the specified tone of voice and check texts for uniqueness.

 Among all other marketing activities, analytics is the one that lets Big Data technology unfold to its full capacity.
 Analytics tools, such as Google Analytics, HubSpot, Mixpanel, in combination with data warehouse tools, allow you to gather unlimited amounts of data.
 With sufficient data at their fingertips, analysts can experiment with different queries to extract new insights that previously were out of their sight.